- Communication Policies at The School of Information

 Minimum and Maximum Enrollment

-The normal enrollment for School of Information students in the fall and spring semesters is six to nine credits per semester; prior approval is required to take more than nine credits.
+The normal enrollment for School of Information graduate students in the fall and spring semesters is six to nine credits per semester; prior approval is required to take more than nine credits.
 No more than three credits are allowed for Winter Session; no more than 3 credits are allowed in the summer Pre-session; and no more than two classes each are allowed for Summer Session I and Summer Session II, but not to exceed 3 classes in total combined between Summer Session I and Summer Session II.

 Out of Department Classes